 The Roman Space Telescope will measure the equation of state of dark energy and its time evolution, helping to determine whether it is a cosmological constant.
 The High Latitude Wide-Area Survey (HLWAS) will enable weak lensing shape and photometric redshift measurements of hundreds of millions of galaxies, which will yield precise estimates of distances and matter clustering through measurements of cosmic shear, galaxy-galaxy lensing, and the abundance and mass profiles of galaxy clusters.
-Spectroscopic measurements over the same area will enable the determination of millions of redshifts for galaxies between z=1 and 3, thus allowing a measurement the growth of structure via redshift-space distortions, and the constraint of the scale of baryon acoustic oscillations to 0.3%.
-At the same time, the High Latitude Time Domain Survey (HLTDS) will enable the discovery and measurement of precise distances to thousands of Type Ia supernovae up to redshift z=2.
+Spectroscopic measurements over the same area will enable the determination of millions of redshifts for galaxies of redshifts between 1 and 3, thus allowing a measurement the growth of structure via redshift-space distortions, and the constraint of the scale of baryon acoustic oscillations to 0.3%.
+At the same time, the High Latitude Time Domain Survey (HLTDS) will enable the discovery and measurement of precise distances to thousands of Type Ia supernovae up to redshift 2.

 Roman will be used to investigate dark matter in a number of ways, including the study of weak gravitational lensing effects.
 Weak lensing tracks how the shape of distant galaxies is warped by small clumps of dark matter.

 Additionally, the large footprint of the Roman Wide Field Instrument (WFI) will allow an inventory of both normal matter and dark matter in hundreds of millions of galaxies.
 Such observations will be used to understand how dark matter has driven the formation and evolution of stars and galaxies as a function of cosmic time.
-If galaxy formation is observed very early in cosmic history, it could signal that dark matter is made of heavy, sluggish particles which tend to clump together fast.
+If galaxy formation is observed very early in cosmic history, it could signal that dark matter is made of heavy, sluggish particles that tend to clump together quickly.
 On the other hand, if the dark matter clumps grow more slowly and the large-scale structure is established over a longer time scale, it would indicate that dark matter is made up of lighter, faster-moving particles.

-Roman’s observations will help reconstructing the history of galaxies and clusters formation under the influence of dark matter, which, in turn, will help scientists narrow down candidates for dark matter particles, pointing the way for direct detection in experiments on Earth.
+Roman’s observations will help reconstruct the history of galaxies and clusters formation under the influence of dark matter, which, in turn, will help scientists narrow down candidates for dark matter particles, pointing the way for direct detection in experiments on Earth.